eugenia1984/english/glossary.md

 - **workmate**: refers to someone you work with.
 It's another word for colleague or co-worker.
 This person is someone you probably see regularly at your job or workplace.

+- **work smoothly**:  it means that something happens without difficulties or interruptions.
+Smoothly comes from smooth, which describes something without roughness or obstacles, but they are used in different contexts.
+For example:

+`The table has a smooth surface`. -> This describes the table as having no rough areas.

+`The software update helped the system run more smoothly`. -> This means the system now operates with fewer issues.

 - **would like**: is used to express a desire or wish in a polite way.
 For example, `I would like to show you something` indicates a polite intention.
 In spoken English, it's often abbreviated to `I'd`.
 For example, `I'd like to show you something`.
 This abbreviation is very common in everyday conversation.

 ---